GeniusVentures/openzeppelin-contracts-diamond/README.md

 * [The Hitchhiker’s Guide to Smart Contracts in Ethereum](https://blog.openzeppelin.com/the-hitchhikers-guide-to-smart-contracts-in-ethereum-848f08001f05) will help you get an overview of the various tools available for smart contract development, and help you set up your environment.
 * [A Gentle Introduction to Ethereum Programming, Part 1](https://blog.openzeppelin.com/a-gentle-introduction-to-ethereum-programming-part-1-783cc7796094) provides very useful information on an introductory level, including many basic concepts from the Ethereum platform.
 * For a more in-depth dive, you may read the guide [Designing the Architecture for Your Ethereum Application](https://blog.openzeppelin.com/designing-the-architecture-for-your-ethereum-application-9cec086f8317), which discusses how to better structure your application and its relationship to the real world.

+## EIP-2535 Support
+There are additional files under the contracts/proxy/diamond directory for creating a Diamond that acts as a proxy for the Diamond Facets.
+To read about the diamond standard, you can visit the [Introduction to the Diamond Standard](https://eip2535diamonds.substack.com/p/introduction-to-the-diamond-standard)

 ## Security